Amasirat/Obsidian/Enneagrams.md

 * Highly motivated to permote their beliefs among their community.
 They believe their beliefs are objectively right and true.
 They like to speak up for people who they believe are being mistreated or advocating for beneficial social causes.
 * These issues they fight for is rooted in their strict sense of morality and attachment to rules and procedures.
 * Try to expose and attack injustice and will readily argue their perspective.
-* They expect people closest to them to aree with their values.
+* They expect people closest to them to agree with their values.
 * They can wind up in extreme political groups that condemn others and can feel outrage.
 * Most sensetive to critique.
 * Biggest fear is to be caught being a hypocrite.
 * Great gift for gathering and mobilizing people to do great things and being able to create long-lasting friendships.
 #### Sexual

-* They want the perfect soulmate, and have unrealistic expectations of what their romantic people should be.
+* They want the perfect soulmate, and have unrealistic expectations of what their romantic patners should be.
 * They only need a few perfect romantic partner and friends in their lives.
 * They can find a partner where they think they can fix them.
 * Constantly project their high moral standards on others because they fear the imperfections of their loved ones will destroy the perfect harmony they seek to create.
 * Can be extremely jealous and possesive.
-* They can be both serial daters or perpetually single because no one is good enough.
+* They can be both serial daters or perpetually single because no one is good enough for them.
 * They can control their partners with criticisms of their flaws.
 # Type Two: Helper

 ### Major Personality Traits

-* Driven by a deep desire to give and recieve love through acts of service and they want to be needed
+* Driven by a deep desire to give and recieve love through acts of service and they want to be needed.
 * Compassionate and nurturing
 * Some have a genuine desire to help people but some only want others to love and affirm them, depending on their health level.
 * Commited to their relationships.
 * They can love most people of different types.
 * Their core flaw is their subtle sense of pride.
 They feel as though they have something that others need.
-* They can find their pride is hard to accept because they are great at self-deception.
+* It can be difficult to accept that pride exists because they are great at self-deception.
 * They see themselves in a positive light.
 * They can enable their loved ones' self-destructive behaviors so that they can feel loved or serve love to them.
 * They have the best understanding of how to truly love someone
 ### Childhood Experiences

 * They felt as though they were inherently special.
 They were more whimsical and imaginative.
 * Their defining childhood experience could be centered around feeling rejected by their father figure.
 This can be to any degree of extremity.
-It could be that they had a sibling that was more loved than them.
+It could be that they had a sibling that was more loved than them, or outright rejection.
 * As children, they felt that love had to be earned.
 ### Variations (Wings)